kevL/yata/ReadMe.txt

 then delete or vice versa.
 And to paste rows after the last row, choose "paste range" without having a currently selected row - pressing the Escape key will clear all selections of rows and cells.

+Appendix D: output

+Yata outputs 2da-files as text.
+It uses a single space for the delimiter.
+It does not align cols.